lVlyke/starfield-mod-loader/README.md

 **NOTE:** It is recommended to also enable the "Manage Config/INI Files" option.
 However if it is disabled, and existing config files can be located, archive invalidation can still be enabled.

+### Base profile

+You can optionally pick a base profile to inherit from.
+By default only base profiles from the current game are shown, but you can select any base profile by checkng **Show all profiles**.

+See [this section](#base-profiles) for more information about base profiles.

+### Profile path overrides

+You can choose to override any of the profile paths to point to other directories.
+Each profile path override will be explained below.

+#### Profile Root Path

+By default, profiles are stored in the `profiles` directory of Starfield Mod Loader.
+Overriding this path will allow you to store the profile at an alternative location.
+This can be useful if your game is installed on a different drive and you want to co-locate the profile to the same drive as the game to enable Link mode.

+#### Profile mods path

+Overriding this path will allow you to store the profile's mods at an alternative location.

+#### Profile saves path

+Overriding this path will allow you to store the profile's save files at an alternative location.
+This is useful if you are syncing save files between multiple PCs or profiles.

+#### Profile config path

+Overriding this path will allow you to store the profile's config files at an alternative location.
+This is useful if you are syncing config files between multiple PCs or profiles.

+#### Profile backups path

+Overriding this path will allow you to store the profile's backup files at an alternative location.

+### (Linux) Steam Compat Symlinks

+When running a script extender such as SFSE via Steam/Proton, Steam will automatically create a new virtual C drive for it that is different from the virtual C drive used for the game itself.
+This means that when you go to launch the script extender, your config/INI and save files will not be loaded, and instead new ones will be created on the new virtual C drive.

+To avoid having two separate copies of these files, symlinks can be created on the virtual C drive for the script extender that point to the correct directory on the original game's virtual C drive.
+This allows both virtual C drives to use the same directory for reading config and save files.

+Starfield Mod Loader can automate this behavior by enabling **Manage Steam Compat Symlinks** for the profile.

+You will first need to figure out the new virtual C drive directory for the script extender, which will normally be located in `~/.local/share/Steam/steamapps/compatdata`.
+You will see a number of directories in here with numerical IDs.
+One of these directories corresponds to the game ID that Steam assigned to the script extender.
+To determine which game ID is the correct one, you can look at the folder's "Date modified" timestamp to figure out which virtual drive directories were created recently.
+Assuming you added the script extender to Steam recently, the directory should have a Date modified field that matches when it was added to Steam.

+Once you have found the custom game ID, enter it as the **Custom Steam Game ID** for the profile.
+The necessary symlinks will now be created automatically when the profile is deployed.

 ### Creating additional profiles

 You can create additional profiles at any time by pressing the **Create Profile** button above the **Mod List** section or by selecting **Profile > Add New Profile** from the the menu bar.

 **Tip:** You can change the app theme at any time under **File > Preferences**.

+## Base profiles

+Base profiles are a special kind of profile that can be extended by other profiles.
+Mods and plugins in a base profile are added and managed as normal, but cannot directly be deployed.
+Instead, other profiles can extend a base profile and will automatically inherit mods, plugins, and config files from the base profile.

+This allows for defining a common set of mods that can be used and extended by other profiles.
+One way this can be useful is for easily deploying a common set of mods between multiple PCs while also allowing for adding mods or config settings that may only be used on certain machines, such as high-res texture packs or specific compatability patches only needed for some devices.

+Game directories are not defined for base profiles, allowing extending profiles to point to different game installation locations as needed.

 ## Add some mods